mharen/mharen.github.io/blog/2011/2011-03-project-noodle-terminated.md

 The whole point of Project Noodle was to collect data with the goal of giving interviewers (e.g. *me*) feedback on how we’re doing.
 Since I can’t do that, I’ve decided to drop the project.

-As I <a href="../2011/2011-03-code-isnt-always-best-tool.html">just wrote</a>, knowing when to do this is important but difficult.
+As I [just wrote](../2011/2011-03-code-isnt-always-best-tool.html), knowing when to do this is important but difficult.

 ---